 Rangers say that the system encourages fines to be dished out, rather than warnings and also unfairly penalises rangers who are assigned to quiet beats.
 Beats near construction sites, offices, universities and shops usually produced the most fines, while residential areas often provided slim pickings.
 One ranger confessed, "In some beats, a ranger can walk their beat over and over and still not find a non-complying vehicle, due to vehicles displaying residential permits.
 The quota system is driving rangers to a breaking point."

 Despite all the ridiculous denials, there is absolutely no doubt that the City of Sydney is operating a parking infringement quota system.
 It means that parking rangers are threatened with loss of salary increases if they don't meet the quota.
 Obviously the rangers are going to issue parking tickets to ensure that they meet their quota and not lose pay rises.
-Therefore they will stitch up motorists with parking tickets, even if motorists have not violated parking restrictions, simply because they know that most motorists cannot prove that they overstayed at a parking meter.
+Therefore they will stitch up motorists with parking tickets, even if motorists have not violated parking restrictions, simply because they know that most motorists cannot prove that they overstayed at parking meters or spaces under parking time limits.
 They rely on the fact that motorists tend to grit their teeth and pay the fines, rather than waste a day or two appealing the fines in court and possibly lose anyway.

 Former Melbourne Lord Mayor Robert Doyle defended plans for a big increase in parking fees and rates in the city council's draft budget.
 The 2013-14 draft budget included plans for a 37.5% increase in parking fees and a 3.75% rate rise.
 The cost of parking in the Melbourne CBD for one hour was increased from $4 to $5.50 and parking restrictions were tightened in order to make it harder for motorists to comply with them.